Meet my friend Saint, who has one of the most incredible success stories I have EVER seen.

 One day back then, I got an gchat message from Saint saying that he “wanted to get in shape.”
 He had woken up that morning, looked in the mirror, and decided that he wasn’t happy with his life.
 At only twenty-four years old, he realized that he was headed down a path that would lead to a life decidedly less epic than he wanted, and it was time for a change.

-Obviously, 30 pounds in three months is quite the achievement, which I chronicled here.
+Obviously, 30 pounds in three months is quite the achievement.
 Calorie counting, healthier breakfasts, more protein, and cardio will certainly give results for weight loss, as Saint will tell you.
 He settled in around the 205 pound mark at this point.

 However, Saint wasn’t satisfied, hovering around 22-23% body fat, and felt like he still had more changes to make.
 He proceeded to try the same thing for the next year – eating less and moving more in order to get down to single digits in body fat percentage…